 - Mankwe is a 4750 ha reserve situated in the malaria free North West Province, approximately 5 km’s east of the Pilanesberg National Park

-- Mankwe has 53 species of large mammals, over 380 species of birds, 30 species of reptiles, 15 species of small mammals and 68 species of dung beetles.
+- Mankwe has 53 species of large mammals, over 350 species of birds, 19 species of small mammals, 61 species of dung beetles and a high diversity of reptiles and amphibians.
 For our complete species list see here.

 - Mankwe enables guests to have a true bush experience and gives guests a chance to live amongst the abundant wildlife as all camps are unfenced and game drives are done in open vehicles and bush walks are conducted on the reserve.

 - Mankwe has 2 camps: Waterbuck Camp is a 36 sleeper camp situated on the banks of Motlobo dam, Nkombi Camp is a 14 sleeper volunteer camp situated in the heart of the reserve.
 For a detailed look at our accommodations see here.

 - Mankwe’s main objective is education and research and we currently accommodate ten Universities and facilitate their ecology field courses.
 We also run seven Earthwatch research teams annually.

 - We work closely with the community to create conservation awareness by establishing Wildlife Clubs in local schools and hosting conservation days on the reserve.